leifg/leif.io/content/california-roadtrip/index.md

 Last but not least, my home of San Diego.
 Located right at the Mexican border, San Diego area offers a great mix of beach, city life, mountains and desert.

+## Weather

+San Diego gives you the optimal mix of nice weather.
+Even though May and June might be overcast for the majority of time, the temperatures are always nice.
+The summer doesn't get too hot but sun screen is recommended.

+## Getting Around

+San Diego's public transport system lacks behind in comparison to the Bay Area and even Los Angeles.
+For most places you will need to get on a bus as there are only 3 trolley lines available.

+Either way it's a good idea to download the PRONTO app to use public transport.
+You can load up money and then use the generated QR code to validate your fares.

 ## Where to Stay

 Obviously [Casa Mika](https://www.airbnb.com/h/casa-mika).

+## Restaurants & Bars

+There is a great selection of food available in San Diego.
+Especially the Mexican and South East Asian cuisine are wins.
+Additionally San Diego is on every "The X best craft beer in cities in North America" you will find online.

+### Din Tai Fung

+Great dumpling place that we frequent when there is something to celebrate.
+Absolutely delicious dumplings and their wontons are to die for.

+### Fall Brewing

+Just a short walk from our house, an old car mechanic turned into a craft brewery.
+Nice outside seating and perfect place for a Friday happy hour.
+Be there before 5pm or you might have trouble finding a table.
+The food truck on their parking lot will make sure you don't go hungry.

+### Park & Rec

+A great bar with a nice outside patio.
+Typically there is live music on Friday night.

+### Part Time Lover

+When you live in San Diego the restaurant group Consortium is a name you will come across.
+Their latest venue is already well known all across the area.
+Disguised as a record shop, part time lovers turns into a cocktail bar/club in the late afternoon.
+Even though it's intended to be a secret spot, you will have trouble missing it as the line outside the door speaks for itself.

+## Events

+### Don't Tell Comedy

+The comedy scene in San Diego is somehow tricky and absolutely not comparable to New York, Los Angeles or even San Francisco.

+The one series of comedy show that was always a hit (and I went at least 5 times) is [Don't Tell Comedy San Diego](https://www.donttellcomedy.com/cities/san-diego/).
+This is a somewhat secret event where you only know the general area of the show but neither the exact address nor the comedians performing.

+Shows happen almost every day so you are guaranteed to have an event during your stay.

+### Farmer's Markets

+Every day of the week you will find a farmers market in San Diego that does not only sell fresh produce it also has tons of food carts and art pieces by local artists.

+You see the full list of farmers markets and their day of the week on the [San Diego Home Page](https://www.sandiego.org/explore/things-to-do/shopping/san-diego-farmers-markets.aspx) but here are some of my favorites:

+- North Park: Every Thursday from 3:00 PM to 6:00 PM
+- Little Italy: Every Saturday from 8:00 AM to 2:00 PM
+- Hillcrest: Every Sunday from 8:00 AM to 2:00 PM

 ---